 You should begin to feel better during the first few days of your treatment with ofloxacin.
 If your symptoms do not improve or if they get worse, call your doctor.

 Take ofloxacin until you finish the prescription, even if you feel better.
-Do not stop taking ofloxacin unless you experience the symptoms of tendinitis or tendon rupture described in the IMPORTANT WARNING section or the symptoms of allergic reaction described in the SIDE EFFECTS section.
+Do not stop taking ofloxacin without talking to your doctor unless you experience certain serious side effects that are listed in the IMPORTANT WARNING and SIDE EFFECT sections.
 If you stop taking ofloxacin too soon or if you skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 Ofloxacin is also sometimes used to treat other types of infection, including infections of the bones and joints and of the stomach and intestines.
 Ofloxacin may also be used to treat or prevent anthrax or plague (serious infections that may be spread on purpose as part of a bioterror attack) in people who may have been exposed to the germs that cause these infections in the air.
 Talk to your doctor about the risks of using ofloxacin to treat your condition.